What are the Symptoms of Glaucoma?

 • No unusual eye pain or redness

-• Drastic optic nerve damage, even with normal eye pressure
+• Significant optic nerve damage even with normal eye pressure

 Risk Factors for Glaucoma

-The risk of developing glaucoma increases with factors such as age, family history of glaucoma, certain medical conditions (diabetes and hypertension), eye injuries or conditions, and ethnic background.
-If you fall into a high-risk group, it is crucial to attend regular eye check-ups and monitor any changes in your vision.
+The likelihood of developing glaucoma increases with age, family history, certain medical conditions such as diabetes or hypertension, prior eye injuries, and ethnic background.
+Individuals in high-risk groups should prioritize regular eye exams and monitor any changes in vision.

 What Happens If You Ignore These Symptoms?